 - Nausea, shortness of breath, wheeze, cough

-- Making excuses not to attend practice session
+- Making excuses not to attend the practice session

-- Discuss with your child his/her sports’ interests, and together select 2-3 sports of his/her choosing.
+- Discuss with your child his or her sports’ interests, and together you should select 2-3 sports of his or her choosing.

-- Try to vary your child’s participation by having him change his/her sports activity every few months.
+- Try to vary your child’s participation by having him change his sports activity every few months.

-- Work with your child to select a sports coach or physical trainer with whom he/she would most enjoy working, – and that would keep him/her interested in continuing his/her participation.
+- Work with your child to select a sports coach or physical trainer with whom he or she would most enjoy working, which would keep him or her interested in continuing his or her participation.